-Oishii Tokyo, who has been in business since 2015, specializes in hidden gems only known and frequented by locals.
+Oishii Tokyo, which has been in business since 2015, specializes in hidden gems only known and frequented by locals.
 The helpful and cheerful guides will take you to the lesser-known but fantastic eateries hidden away in Aka Chouchin and Meguro.
-Evening visits to the best food vendor stalls in Yanaka is also available and highly recommended.
+Evening visits to the best food vendor stalls in Yanaka are also available and highly recommended.

 |Address||1-2-22 Shimomeguro, Meguro, Tokyo 153-0064|

 Tanpopo Studio has been in business since 2017 and provides Japanese cooking classes and art/culture tours of Japan.
 However, it’s their 6-day long culinary tour from Tokyo to Nagano, which is the most amazing.
 This unforgettable Tokyo food tour includes a visit to the Tsukiji Fish Market, where you will explore and attend a sushi-making workshop — followed by vegetarian cuisines, a visit to the Nagano Zen Temple, a wasabi farm, and staying at a traditional ryokan.
 Then there is a tour of the famous Suntory Whisky Distillery and lessons in making soba noodles.

 Tsukiji Fish Market Guided Tours